MissingCore/Music/docs/personal-privacy-build.md

 Now on the `Actions` tab, click `Create Privacy Build APKs` in the sidebar.
 Next click on the `Run workflow` dropdown on the right and **select `Branch: main`**.
 Then click `Run workflow`.

 > [!NOTE]
+> Alternatively, when the dropdown opens, you can click `Tags` and a specific version.

+> [!NOTE]
 > The `main` branch contains the code for the current version of the app available on the Google Play Store.
-This should take around ~15-30 minutes to complete.
+This should take around ~40 minutes to complete.

 <img src="./assets/personal-privacy-build/build_apk_1.jpg" alt="Visual steps for running the workflow that creates the APKs." />

 ### If The Workflow Fails

 > [!NOTE]
 > This shouldn't happen anymore, but if it does for whatever reason, here are the steps to re-run the workflow.

 In case you see that the workflow throws an error such as: `Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)` or `Execution failed for task ':app:collectReleaseDependencies'.`, just re-run the workflow.